openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 The officially supported macOS build environment is the following:

 * macOS 10.15 64-bit or higher
-* Clang compiler from Xcode* 10.1 or higher
+* Clang compiler from Xcode 10.1 or higher
 * CMake version 3.13 or higher

-> **NOTE**: For building samples from the open-source version of OpenVINO™ toolkit, see the [build instructions on GitHub](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).
+> **NOTE**: For building samples from the open-source version of OpenVINO toolkit, see the [build instructions on GitHub](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).

 To build the C or C++ sample applications for macOS, go to the `<INSTALL_DIR>/samples/c` or `<INSTALL_DIR>/samples/cpp` directory, respectively, and run the `build_samples.sh` script:
 ```sh